This section talks about the categories of a model, the elements that define your taxonomy, and the one with which you will work more often.

 When you access a model, you will be able to add new categories by introducing a code and a label.
 The category created will be empty, except for the two fields defined.
 This is what you will see when you add a category with "001" as code and "My first category" as label:

 If one of the values specified is not correct, you will see an error message specifying why the category could not be created.
 There are three types of errors:

 For each category created you will see a small summary of its contents: the number of each type of terms in it, and the number of words in the training text.
-The status included in the last column will indicate if the category was correctly defined the last time the model was built.
+The last column indicates when the category was last updated.